kwaldenphd/propublica-compas-lab/README.md

 library(ggfortify)
 ```

-79. We also need to load data structured for the model.
+We also need to load data structured for the model.
+We can see this data has 13,419 observations.

 **RStudio Syntax**